Homeowners facing flooding as Storm Bert batters Wales

 The Met Office has warned heavy rain is likely to cause travel disruption and flooding, particularly across south Wales.

-NRW has issued flood warnings – where flooding is expected, and immediate action is required – on five stretches of river.
+NRW has issued flood warnings – where flooding is expected, and immediate action is required – on eight stretches of river.

 Warnings are in place around: